SharePoint/sp-dev-training-spfx-spcontent/README.md

 # Microsoft SharePoint Framework Training Module - Working with SharePoint Content

 This module will introduce you to working with SharePoint content in SharePoint Framework projects.
+This includes topics like using SharePoint REST API, CRUD operations with SharePoint data, workbench and mock data in SharePoint Framework.

 ## Lab - Working with SharePoint Content